Accra St. Lucia Dish

 St. Lucia Lambi is one of those dishes that you will find most often at street parties on a Friday night and the weekends in St. Lucia.

-The main ingredient is known as Lambi in St. Lucia, is a large selfish, called conch.
+The main ingredient, Lambi in St. Lucia, is a large shellfish called a conch.
 Locals idolize it, and visitors also love it.
-Visitors who get to sample this dish are often blown away by the delicious taste of the St. Lucian way of preparing the conch selfish.
+Visitors who get to sample this dish are often blown away by the delicious taste of the St. Lucian way of preparing the conch.

 If you want to sample St. Lucia Lambi, your best bet is to head to the Gros Islet street party on a Friday night.

-You will get St Lucia Lambi at a few local restaurants as appetizers.
-But you would be lucky to find it on the menu.
+You can get St Lucia Lambi at a few local restaurants as appetizers, but you would be lucky to find it on the menu.

 2. Green Figs and Saltfish